Repeat Prescriptions request

 Can I order a repeat prescription in advance?

 Except in circumstances where you will be away, the earliest you can order a prescription is up to five days before it is due.
-If you order medication earlier than this, there may be a delay before the prescription is issued.

 If you are going away, for example, you can make an early request but you will need to provide us with a note stating the reason for your early request.
 This may then avoid any necessary delay.